avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 My profession is a computer scientist and inventor.
 I have a long and successful track record inventing and implementing [algorithms][algorithm] in a wide range of application domains such as automotive, pay TV, [VLSI]&nbsp;[CPU] design, shop floor production control, [bioinformatics], accessibility, and telecommunications.
 I am hired to solve challenging and interesting problems that have greatly benefited my employers and clients.
 A common technique that I use is developing [DSLs][DSL] (Domain-Specific Language) and their associated [compilers][compiler].
 And I have unique expertise in the subspeciality of cybersecurity related to anti-[reverse engineering], aka [obfuscation].

 I invent software [algorithms][algorithm].
+Recently I was granted patents in the field of software updates for the automotive industry.
 Typically for all my inventions I must implement a working POC (Proof Of Concept), and often I also implement a MVP (Minimum Viable Product).
 I am a "hands-on" technology expert who comfortably "swims" from the highest conceptual level down to the lowest level of "bits and bytes".

 For many projects I invent a [DSL] (Domain-Specific Language), that [compiles][compiler] into working software.
 Where feasible I design the [DSLs][DSL] to be [declarative] - as opposed to procedural.
 [DSLs][DSL] greatly simplify the problem space especially for domain experts who are not software professionals.
 And [DSLs][DSL] greatly help to rigorously specify testable software architectures and specifications.

 I am an [expert generalist] and an [autodidact polymath] [^autodidact-polymath].
 My "secret weapon" is a subscription to the [O'Reilly Safari] technical library.
 I am able to _synthesize_ my knowledge.
 I am often able to apply the skills and knowledge that I acquired in one domain, and successfully apply them to another.
 To get to this level of expertise so quickly, I have often relied upon domain experts who mentored me.
 In return, I have mentored many others.

+_My ideal career position is to be either a principal engineer or an [algorithm] designer reporting to either the CTO or the VP R&D._ For a large firm, I aim to be a senior person on the technical ladder as opposed to the management ladder.
+I prefer working alone, or otherwise managing a small team, where I shine as a mentor.
+Formerly I had senior management positions, but I prefer to return to the individual contributor path.
+See this article about the benefits to a firm by having managers who have returned to become [individual contributors][individual contributor].
+(And my formal background in economics and business is an important added value which allows me to engage in [economic thinking]).
+Just like [Picasso] never stopped loving and creatively painting throughout his whole life, I love and thrive on the intellectual challenge of inventing software algorithms - which obviously requires that I be a "master software engineer". _Even though I am now in my 60's, you can see from my recent patents that I am still at the "top of my game".
+I have come to the conclusion that I want to continue working only on what I like to do.
+I am certain that there are hi-tech firms that can use me to their advantage._

 I attended university in Toronto Canada where I received a Master's degree in economics and applied mathematics.
 My thesis was the economically efficient design of a [hydroelectric dam][hydroelectricity] using computer simulation of water flow.
 At the age of 14, my first major programming project was to program a _perfect_ game of 3D X's and O's (aka [Qubic]) played on a stack of four transparent 4x4 boards.
 I wrote the program in Fortran on a [mini-computer][ibm 1130] that had just 64 __KB__ RAM including the space required for the O/S.

-Like everyone else in the software development business, I started off as a junior programmer.
-Later I progressed to manage teams and small departments, and finally to the level of CTO for 3 different small firms - where I was a partner in one of them. _But first and foremost I am a master software engineer._ Like Picasso loved to paint his whole life, I still love designing and inventing software algorithms. _As you can see from my recent experience described immediately below, even though I am in my 60's, I am still at the top of my game.
-Note my recent patents._ I decided that I prefer working on very challenging and interesting problems alone, or at most managing a very small team, where I shine as a mentor.
-I do not want to take a standard (Hebrew: _Stam_) senior software developer position, working on sundry bug fixes and minor feature additions.
-Ideally, for a small firm I should be working on special projects (possibly as a contractor), and for a large firm I should report to the CTO.

 The following are many of the application domains in which I have worked: